 The only downside is the cost.
 Quality prickly pear oil is expensive as only a tiny amount of oil is extracted from each seed.

 Instead of opting for the cheapest option, go for quality oil here.
 It will be totally worth it.
-I love using this oil on my face as it absorbs nicely and even helps clean up any active acne.
+This is one of my secret weapons against acne.

 Why use oils on the face?

-All this time, you would have been told to stay from oils if you have combination skin and tend to break-out easily.
-Use oil-free face wash, oil-free moisturizer and what not.
-But, not all oils are scary or would break you out.
+But, not all oils are scary or ready to break you out.
 In fact, oils might be what your skin needs, as they are loaded with beneficial nutrients for the skin.

 Plant oils have been used on the skin for cosmetic and medicinal uses due to their physiological benefits.
 As is demonstrated in this article, different molecular structures of oil benefit different skin problems.

 Carrier oils are basically oils derived from nuts and seeds of different plants.
 Based on the plant they have different properties.
 They can be used by themselves (as a moisturizer, to treat specific problems) or can be mixed with other carrier oils or essential oils.

 They are called carrier oils as they carry essential oils or any other absolute to the skin(source).
 The absorption of essential oil will depend on the chemical as well as physical properties of the oil.